i-look-like-tintin/TCExplorer/README.md

 3. Start Apache from the XAMPP control panel
 4. Navigate to `http://localhost/TCExplorer/` in your web browser

-**Note:** This application has been tested on Linux, Windows, and macOS platforms.
+**Note:** This application has been tested on Linux, Windows, macOS platforms, iOS and Android.

 ## Key Features